 Am I allowed to have a pet in the residence halls? | Back to top.

 Students may have fish as pets with the consent of their roommate(s).
 Each room/apartment may have one 10-gallon aquarium.
 Students who have fish should arrange for someone off campus to care for them during holidays and breaks.
 No other pets are permitted with the exception of service animals.
 Animals are not permitted to visit in the residence halls including interior and exterior hallways.

 Am I allowed to have guests in my room? | Back to top.

 You may have overnight guests with prior authorization from your roommate(s).
 Guests will not be allowed in a room unless all occupants in that room are in agreement.
 We ask that residents notify their RA when they will be having overnight guests.
 All guests are subject to University regulations and residence hall policies.
 Residents are responsible for the actions of their guest(s) and guests should be escorted at all times.
-Guests, including family members, may stay a maximum of three days in the residence halls.
+Guests, including family members, may stay a maximum of three days per academic year in the residence halls.
 If a student feels his or her roommate(s) are not abiding by this policy, it is his or her responsibility to notify a Residence Life staff member.
-Guests will need to register with Campus Safety and Security each night in the residence hall lobby.
+Guests will need to register with Campus Safety each night in the residence hall lobby.